swatsgautam/art-photography/README.md

 ## Creation

-- Use command npx @knowledgehut/create-js-app artify.
+- Use command npx create-react-app artify.
 - install node module using command "npm install".
 - Use "npm run dev" command to run the application.